barisatayy/capstoneproject/README.md

 This is the capstone project of mine at MAKU, Burdur.
-There is no dataset because of the dataset is too large.
-Instead i added a google drive link for it.
+The dataset not inclueded because it is too large.
+Instead, I have added a Google Drive link.